 - emotional intelligence,

 Not surprisingly, the list is full of deeply human capabilities which are not easily replaceable by an algorithm or a machine.
 And they are all skills that every one of us can learn.

-That’s why I believe the future is full of opportunity for young people.
+That’s why I believe the future is full of opportunities for young people.
 There are so many skills that are uniquely human.
 And those are the skills that we need to cultivate.

 But the reality is that many education systems are not cultivating these skills.
 There is a fundamental mismatch between the skills young people are learning, and the skills the future demands.
-We need to close that skills mismatch, and that means attacking multiple issues at multiple levels including:
+We need to close that skills mismatch, and that means attacking multiple issues at multiple levels at the same time, including: